San José State University

 Computer

-A laptop or tablet computer with Internet access will be necessary to participate in class activities and for your use outside of class.
+A laptop or tablet computer with Internet access will be necessary to participate in class activities, take exams, and for your use outside of class.
 In lieu of a computer or tablet, a smartphone may be used but is unlikely to provide a good experience.
-You will need a keyboard.
+You will need a keyboard and the ability to browse web sites and use spreadsheets, a calculator, a word processor, and a stopwatch.
 If you do not have a laptop or tablet computer available for this course, please meet with me to discuss free options for computer resources.
 I will work with you to find acceptable free computing resources.

-This course may require occasional use of software such as R, Excel, Word, and SPSS.
+This course may require occasional use of software such as Google Docs and Sheets.
 I will provide instruction in the use of the software; you do not need to start the course with this knowledge.
 You do not need to purchase licenses for any software.

 Grading Policy